microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 **ONNX Layers supported using OpenVINO**

 The table below shows the ONNX layers supported and validated using OpenVINO™ Execution Provider.The below table also lists the Intel hardware support for each of the layers.
 CPU refers to Intel<sup>®</sup>
 Atom, Core, and Xeon processors.
 GPU refers to the Intel Integrated Graphics.
-Intel Discrete Graphics
+Intel Discrete Graphics.
+For NPU if an op is not supported we fallback to CPU.

 | **ONNX Layers** | **CPU** | **GPU** |
 | --- | --- | --- |